999-juiceWRLD/cp_book_notes/chapter_3/README.md

 # Sorting

-**Sorting** is a fundamentla algorithm design problem.
+**Sorting** is a fundamental algorithm design problem.
 Many efficient algorithms use sorting as a subroutine, because it is often easier to process data if the elements are in a sorted order.
 There are many algorithms for sorting, however the efficient general sorting algorithms work in $O(n\log n)$ time.

 ## $O(n^2)$ Algorithms